Are you heading to San Cristobal in Mexico?

 It’s located at a very high altitude, so make sure you’re prepared for the drop in temperature, especially in the mornings and evenings.

-While searching for accommodation in San Cristobal, I found some quirky, bohemian style hostels.
-I found the town to be rather ‘booming with backpackers’ but in a good way.
+While searching for accommodation in San Cristobal, I found some quirky, bohemian style hostels scattered around.
+This is a place that is ‘booming with backpackers’ but in a good way.

 You’ll find the town is inhabited by many indigenous people, and that’s what we love to see.